dikortis/LetsTalkETC/Episodes/Episode_11.md

-would be fine like for example if we were trying to factor write a large number and then your system would would attempt write random random pieces of the facespace the random numbers try to factor and that would be fine right and then the hope would be that by by luck eventually one of those random choices would lead to the answer and so that's an example where you could inject
+would be fine like for example if we were trying to factor write a large number and then your system would would attempt write random pieces of the facespace the random numbers try to factor and that would be fine right and then the hope would be that by luck eventually one of those random choices would lead to the answer and so that's an example where you could inject